axelrogg/ohmly/docs/mechanical-analysis.md

 -   include additional fittings or coatings, and
 -   adapt the model to project-specific assumptions

-> [!NOTE]
+!!!
+Note
-> Changes only affect the current conductor instance and do not modify the
+    Changes only affect the current conductor instance and do not modify the internal database.
-> internal database.

 ### Defining a Conductor Manually